powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 - switch open/close status modification.
 The switches to be modified must be configured via the `actionableSwitchesIds` property (as an array, or as a comma or semicolon separated string).

 The default value is `false`.

+**actionableSwitchesIds**
+This parameter list is used if `networkCachedEnabled` is activated.
+It defines a list of switches that might be modified (as an array, or as a comma or semicolon separated string).
+When one of the switches changes its status (open/close) and a load flow is run just after, the cache will be used to a faster resolution.
+Note that in the implementation, all the switches of that list will be considered as retained, leading to a size increase of the Jacobian matrix.
+The list should have a reasonable size, otherwise the simulation without cache use should be preferred.

 **alwaysUpdateNetwork**
 Update the iIDM network state even in case of non-convergence.